turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 When we click the submit button, what do we want to happen?
 We want to create an object out of the new idea and add it to the list of ideas that App is holding onto in state.
 How do we access App's state from inside our Form component?

-### Passing methods
+### Passing functions

-In App, we're going to have to create a method that updates App's state:
+In App, we're going to have to create a function that updates App's state:

 ```jsx
 // App.js